Dossou scores as Mbappe and Neymar’s hat-tricks power PSG past Clermont

 With 19 minutes left on the clock, the Parisians re-established their two-goal advantage from the penalty mark following Johan Gastien’s rash challenge on Mbappe.

 Neymar took the ensuing kick which he smartly put beyond Desmas.
-The Brazilian - in the 74th minute - laid on Mbappe's second goal, before the France star completed his hat-trick to overtake Martin Terrier as the league's top scorer.
+The Brazilian - in the 74th minute - laid the ball to Mbappe for his second goal, before the France star completed his hat-trick to overtake Martin Terrier as the league's top scorer.

 There was still time for the former Barcelona star to complete his triple, finishing with seven minutes to go as Mbappe this time supplied the assist.